 Once college football moves on to college bowl season, the NFL has more flexibility at hand when it comes to Saturday schedules.
 Unlike the other broadcast windows, there’s not a set number of games on Saturdays.

 Since Saturday NFL games aren’t regularly scheduled like MNF and TNF, there’s not as much in the way of history.
 There have only been a handful of games in recent seasons.
-Studying the numbers for the last three seasons of NFL Saturday games reveals the following:
+Studying the numbers for the last four seasons of NFL Saturday games reveals the following:

 Since any Saturday games will be held in the latter part of the season, there’s a good amount of data to use for handicapping purposes.
 Additionally, we usually know which teams are the real deal by this point.